JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_04_Boost_productivity_Excel.md

 1. Select the **Copilot** icon on the **Home** to open the Copilot pane.

-1. Enter the following Prompt:
+1. Enter the following prompt:

     +++Summarize the dataset and provide an overview of the key metrics.+++